Workload management

 Luna configures

 Luna configures the nodes and groups based on luna config by default.
-It adheres the block:
+It adheres to the block:

 # TrinityX will only manage inside 'TrinityX Managed block'.